ansible/ansible/docs/docsite/rst/plugins/lookup.rst

 To ignore lookup errors::

-    - name: if this file does not exist, I do not care .. file plugin itself warns anyways ...
+    - name: if this file does not exist, I do not care .. file plugin itself warns anyway ...
       debug: msg="{{ lookup('file', '/nosuchfile', errors='ignore') }}"

 .. code-block:: ansible-output